Creating and Adding Questions to your Quiz

 - Matching (MAT) -Matching (MAT) questions require respondents to choose from a set of possible match choices from drop-down lists and correctly pair them with related items.

 - Ordering (ORD) -Ordering (ORD) questions require respondents to arrange a series of items into a correct sequence or order.

 - Arithmetic (2+2) -Arithmetic questions enable you to assess users’ knowledge and comprehension of mathematics and number theory.

 - Significant Figures (x10) -Significant figures questions require respondents to answer in scientific notation and provide solutions that contain a specified number of significant figures.

 - Likert (LIK) -Likert (LIK) questions measure subjective information such as personal opinions, knowledge, abilities, and attitudes.
 Likert questions enable you to create surveys that evaluate the intensity of respondents’ feelings towards statements presented to them.

 Create a quiz question

-3.)
-Enter the required information for your question.
+- Enter the required information for your question.
 Depending on what question type you are using, you will have different options available to you.
 This example shows a true/false question.
 Refer to the explanations on this link to learn more about each question type.

-From the Options drop-down list, optionally, specify the following:
+From the Options drop-down list you can specify the following:

 - To add feedback for each answer, select Add Feedback.